 - Always be aware of an open flame.
 Do not reach over it, tie back hair, and secure lose clothing.

 - Vinegar SDS

 - This demonstration is an easy way to demonstrate the chemical properties of two gases involved in combustion.
 It also shows students two examples of how gases can be produced in chemical reactions.

-- One is an acid-base reaction (followed by rapid decomposition of one of the products), and the other is a decomposition reaction that involves a catalyst.
+- One is a double replacement acid-base reaction (followed by rapid decomposition of one of the products), and the other is a decomposition reaction that involves a catalyst.

 - Prepare yeast suspension: Add 1 gram of active dry yeast to 10ml of distilled and mix or shake well to make suspension.

 - Depending on students’ familiarity with chemical equations, combustion reactions, and catalysts, you may wish to provide more detailed explanations of the chemical processes that are occurring as you do the demonstration.
 You can use the questions in the student handout as a way to structure the discussion with students.

 - You could do this demonstration with just a discussion about the concepts being presented, or with the accompanying student handout (below).

 - Add 1.5 – 2 grams of solid baking soda to one of the flasks.
 The exact amount is not critical.